-Why choose the School of Education
+Why choose the School of Education and English

 About the course

-It broadens your knowledge of educational ideas and research findings prompting you to identify and justify recommendations for further action.
-This places you in a better position to develop your work as a classroom practitioner or school leader.
+This MA fosters evidence-based practice, encouraging you to make direct and meaningful connections between the course and your own experiences and aspirations.
+It engages you with key and contemporary issues in education and broadens your knowledge of educational ideas and research findings, prompting you to identify and justify recommendations for further action.
+This places you in the best position to develop your work as a classroom practitioner or leader, usually in schools, the lifelong-learning sector and universities.

 Intermediate qualifications available: